-Canadian woman accused of mailing ricin letter threatening Trump
+Ricin letter suspect pleads not guilty

 Ferrier, a computer programmer from Quebec, was arrested Sunday in Buffalo upon reentering the United States from Canada.
-U.S. authorities released charging papers before Ferrier was expected to make an initial court appearance Tuesday afternoon before U.S. Magistrate H. Kenneth Schroeder Jr. of Buffalo, before being transferred to federal court in Washington, officials said.
+She made an initial court appearance Tuesday before U.S. Magistrate H. Kenneth Schroeder Jr. of Buffalo, who entered the not guilty plea.

 “I found a new name for you: ‘The Ugly Tyrant Clown’,” Ferrier allegedly wrote in a letter examined by the FBI and Secret Service that was mailed to Trump and that tested positive for the poison, according to an FBI charging affidavit.

-“I made a Special Gift for you to make a decision … If it doesn’t work, I’ll find better recipe for another poison, or I might use my gun when I’ll be able to come.
+“I made a Special Gift for you to make a decision . . .
+If it doesn’t work, I’ll find better recipe for another poison, or I might use my gun when I’ll be able to come.
 Enjoy!
-FREE REBEL SPIRIT,” the letter continued, FBI Special Agent Bomb Technician Jonathan V. Preston wrote.
+FREE REBEL SPIRIT,” the letter continued, FBI Special Agent Bomb Technician Jonathan V. Preston attested.

 If convicted, Ferrier faces up to five years in prison.
+Ferrier was charged by prosecutors in Washington, but if she decides to plead guilty she could enter her plea and face sentencing in Buffalo if prosecutors agree, Schroeder said.

+In court on Tuesday, Assistant Federal Defender Fonda Kubiak said Ferrier would exercise her right to a hearing next week at which U.S. prosecutors will be required to show probable cause that she committed the crime and to prove that she is the woman named in charging papers.

+Schroeder ordered Ferrier to remain jailed until a hearing Monday, after Assistant U.S. Attorney Tim Lynch said the government would seek her detention because she is accused of a crime of violence and could flee to Canada.

-The U.S. Secret Service alerted the FBI on Friday morning to the letter, which was received at an off-site facility near Washington where mail addressed to the White House is prescreened and tested for dangerous substances, Preston said in the affidavit.
+The Secret Service alerted the FBI on Friday morning to the letter, which was received at an off-site facility near Washington where mail addressed to the White House is prescreened and tested for dangerous substances, Preston said in the affidavit.

 While submitting the letter for examination, the FBI’s Washington Field Office was informed by counterparts in San Antonio and Houston that six similar letters containing a powdery material and apparently mailed from Canada were received in Texas this month, Preston wrote.